Psi-Force: Crasniye Solleetsi

-Crasniye Solleetsi is a fictional team of Soviet paranormals run by the KGB.
+Crasniye Solleetsi is team of Soviet paranormals run by the KGB.
 The name Crasniye Solleetsi is Red Sun in corrupted Russian (the correct Russian term is Krasnoye Solntse/Красное Солнце).
-Characters names are in transcribed/corrupted Russian as well.
+Characters' names are in transcribed/corrupted Russian as well.

 At some point before the White Event, the Soviet Union established the Siberian Project in the Yamal Peninsula of Siberia.
 The goal of the project was to investigate people with reputed paranormal abilities, such as ESP, or unusual talents in other areas, including those with an exceptional green thumb.

 When the White Event struck, at least one of their subjects, Anastasia Inyushin, developed a full-fledged, provable paranormal ability, the ability to heal with a touch.
-Unfortunately for the Soviet government, CIA agent Emmett Proudhawk abducted the girl shortly afterwards.
+Unfortunately for the Soviet government, CIA agent Emmett Proudhawk abducted the girl shortly afterward.

-Despite this, the Siberian Project had proved the existence of Paranormals and within two years had begun assembling a team of paranormals, under control of the KGB, to serve the country's interests.
+Despite this, the Siberian Project had proved the existence of Paranormals and within two years had begun assembling a team of paranormals, under the control of the KGB, to serve the country's interests.
 They weren't too picky about the members of this team, either, and included several people with psychological problems ranging from severe autism to complete insanity.

 One of the team's first missions was to assist the Soviet military in Afghanistan against the Mujahideen where they were able to push the rebels out of their stronghold.

 Later, the members of Psi-Force were taken to the Siberian Project and Red Sun was among the forces to ensure they were kept in line.
 When Justice and the Medusa Web arrived to break Psi-Force free, Red Sun initially fought them, but they were forced to join forces against the threat of Rodstvow, who had gone completely mad and was destroying people indiscriminately.